mvnrsa/FiberyAPIs/README.md

 so authentication on the Laravel side is with personal access tokens passed as part of the url (for webhooks) or request variables (for Integrations).

-As such your application has to support personal access tokens to these two APIs.
+As such your application has to support creating personal access tokens for use with these two APIs.

 Authorisation is via a `Gate` that can be configured in the config file.
 The default gate is  `fibery_access` so you either have to add this gate to your applicaiton or configure it to use another, existing gate.